Show All Answers

 As shown below, preservation treatments applied in a timely fashion can more than double the life expectancy of pavement.

-As the underfunding of our streets continues, the cost to fix our street network continues to increase rapidly; growing from $100M in 2006 to $211M in 2016.
+As the lack of funding of our streets continues, the cost to fix our street network continues to increase rapidly; growing from $100M in 2006 to $211M in 2016.

-The public safety and infrastructure millage generates approximately $1.95 million per year for operational and maintenance costs including approximately $300,00 for paving local streets.
+In addition to this, the public safety and infrastructure millage generates approximately $1.95 million per year for operational and maintenance costs such including approximately $300,000 for paving local streets.

-In order to fix this, possibly solutions include changes at the state level to the gas and weight tax as well as adding an additional special millage.
+Act 51 primarily funds maintenance and a small amount of capital improvements.
+Historically, the City has had regular outside sources of funding for the street system for capital improvements.
+Because $25 million is needed and only $4.2 million is provided, there is a $20.8 million shortfall.
+In order to fix this, possible solutions include changes at the state level to the gas and weight tax as well as adding an additional special millage.

 (Well, that's the technical definition.
 In other words, a sign is something you put outside to tell people something, with or without the use of words!)